joby-lol/php-bracketeer/README.md

 While it is technically possible to use the included extensions directly, there are some features that will not be autoconfigured.
-Primarily this will impact wiki-style `[[link/path]]` links, as these will not be hooked into the main bbMark object which helps tie linking and embedding into your own path/slug/url-to-content resolution systems.
+Primarily this will impact wiki-style `[[link/path]]` links, as these will not be hooked into the main Bracketeer object which helps tie linking and embedding into your own path/slug/url-to-content resolution systems.